Hello Nurses and all Health Professional Heroes!

 Support for Vulnerable Populations and Workers.
-Protecting Ontarians experiencing homelessness and those living in crowded shelters are issues we are actively pursuing with government officials, and we are pressing for an urgent plan.
+Protecting Ontarians experiencing homelessness and those living in crowded shelters are areas we are actively pursuing with government officials, and we are pressing for a plan.
 We also know that government is meeting with Indigenous leaders to discuss their preparations for COVID-19, and we are eager to hear the outcome of those discussions.
-While we were pleased with the initial measures announced earlier by Ontario’s Premier Doug Ford to protect workers from losing their jobs as businesses suspend operations or they have to stay home to take care of children, RNAO was also urging for much more to be done to assist low-wage earners and those in precarious employment, who may transmit disease simply because they have no option.
-Thus, we are pleased with the important announcements made today by the federal government.
-Workers and businesses hurt by the COVID-19 pandemic may be eligible for part of the $82 billion aid package announced today by Prime Minister Justin Trudeau, which includes $27 billion in direct support for those struggling to find work or care for family members.
-The package, now before Parliament, stands to adjust the rules on who qualifies for employment insurance (EI), and includes two emergency benefits for those who don't.
+We also want to see more measures to protect persons with precarious employment.
+While we are pleased with the initial measures announced earlier by the premier to protect workers from losing their jobs as businesses suspend operations or they have to stay home to take care of children, RNAO is urging for much more to be done to assist low-wage earners and those in precarious employment, who may transmit disease simply because they have no option.
+We believe that workers should not lose their jobs and also immediate action is required to pause mortgage payments, stop evictions, help with heating bills and provide economic support to those who need it most.
+As reported by the Canadian Centre for Policy Alternatives, workers face the possibility of getting sick, face reduced hours or even layoffs.
+Canada’s income support systems need to respond, and make sure sick workers are at home and not working.
+This matter requires urgent attention from both the federal and provincial governments.

 Ontario’s ministry’s public website on the COVID-19 exists to inform the general public – encourage your family and friends to access this public website.
 The WHO has provided an excellent link for you to share with members of the public here.
 RNAO has updated its information page for the public.
 Please share it widely.

-Let’s remember our colleagues in the front lines in Ontario, Canada and in other countries.
-These are tough and stressful times, and also the time to be together and support one another.
-This is why I ask that you please take a second to retweet a YouTube I tweeted on your behalf to our BPSO colleagues in Spain, Chile, Colombia and Peru.
+A special shout out from RNAO to our BPSOs in Italy and Spain who are working under incredible stress and exhaustion: Please take a second to retweet a YouTube I tweeted on your behalf to our BPSO colleagues in Spain, Chile, Colombia and Peru.